Self-Portrait Yellow-Pink

-The Self Portrait Yellow-Pink by the German artist Max Beckmann was painted in 1943 in the Netherlands.
+The Self Portrait Yellow-Pink is an oil on canvas painting by the German artist Max Beckmann, from 1943.
+It was painted while in exile in the Netherlands.
 In December 2022, it was sold by the auctioneer Grisebach for more than €20 million (US $20.7 million), making it the most expensive painting sold in Germany to date.

 Background

 Together with his wife Mathilde, Max Beckmann went into exile to the Netherlands in 1937 after his works were identified as Degenerate Art by the Nazi government.
 The two pretended to be vacationing but really were trying to leave for the United States, which they would accomplish only after World War II, in 1947.

 In 1943 Beckmann painted the Self Portrait Yellow-Pink in Amsterdam, while awaiting a visa to the United States.
 He painted the portrait for his wife Mathilde “Quappi“ von Kaulbach, who assisted him throughout their marriage by keeping track of his catalogue raisonnee.

 Description

 Beckmann depicted himself standing with crossed arms in front of a mirror in a red frame.
 The dress he wears is held in yellow and seemingly has fur on it.
 In contrast to his earlier self-portraits which were painted in dark colors, this one was painted in bright colors.